-As discussed, two types of signals need to be characterized, CW and Puled, with each having its own mission advantages and disadvantages.
+As discussed, two types of signals need to be characterized, Continuous Wave and Pulsed, with each having its own mission advantages and disadvantages.

-CW Radar - Continuous-wave radar is a type of radar system where a known frequency of continuous wave radio energy is transmitted and then received from any reflecting objects.
-Continuous-wave (CW) radar is excellent for calculating velocity using the Doppler effect by comparing the frequency shift of the received signal with that of the transmitted.
-Test equipment needs to have the required broadband performance to capture the CW signal with enough fre quency resolution to analyze the Doppler frequency shift.
+Continuous Wave (CW) Radar - CW radar is a type of radar system where a known frequency of continuous wave radio energy is transmitted and then received from any reflecting objects.
+CW radar is excellent for calculating velocity using the Doppler effect by comparing the frequency shift of the received signal with that of the transmitted.
+Test equipment needs to have the required broadband performance to capture the CW signal with enough frequency resolution to analyze the doppler frequency shift.

-Pulsed Radar - A pulsed radar emits short and pow-erful pulses and in the silent period receives the echo signals.
+Pulsed Radar - A pulsed radar emits short and powerful pulses and in the silent period receives the echo signals.
 It is excellent for determining range by measuring the time difference between the transmitted pulses and the received pulses.
-The Doppler effect can also be observed to measure velocity, however it is usually calculated over multiple pulses.
+The doppler effect can also be observed to measure velocity, however it is usually calculated over multiple pulses.